-Finally, the modes derived from the distribution of $\log(\Delta N{2.5-5})$ may indicate distinct sources, including regional, meteorological, or emissions-related factors.
+- 250 of $N{2.5-5}$ may consistently remain elevated.
+In such cases, it may be more appropriate to calculate the ratio between the active and background time windows rather than simply subtracting them.
+Finally, the mode derived from the distribution of $\log(\Delta N{2.5-5})$ may indicate distinct sources, including regional, meteorological, or emissions-related factors.
 It is crucial to contrast these findings with available precursor gases, transport patterns, and meteorological variables.
-Further studies applying this methodology in various scenarios will provide insights into, and guidance for, effectively implementing this new metric.
+Further studies applying this methodology in various scenarios will - 255 provide valuable insights into, and guidance for, effectively implementing this new metric.